epfl-ada/ada-2020-project-milestone-p3-p3_/README.md

 ### Research Questions
 For the following research questions, we are interested in how they behave on a global scale and across different countries/continents:
 1. Are inhabitants of cities more likely to have more friends than individuals living in rural areas?
 2. How often do users visit each other?
-Does it depend on whether they live in a city or not or the season of the year?
+Does it depend on whether they live in a city or not or on the season of the year?
 3. Can we detect certain loosely connected sub-networks which corresponds to a circle of friends or a city?
-If yes, what is the probability that a user is part such a circle of friends?
+If yes, what is the probability that a user is part of such a circle of friends?
 4. How does the interconnection between countries/continents differ?
 Does it depend on the language or religion?

 ### Proposed dataset